 The proposed action will address four identified challenges of human mobility in the context of disasters, the adverse effects of climate change and environmental degradation in the region: 1.
 The need to generate data to better map, understand, predict and address migration movements and the risk of displacement (GCM Objective 1 and 2, subparagraph 17 f and 18 h); 2.
 The inclusion of disasters, the adverse effects of climate change and environmental degradation in national and regional migration and mobility policies, and as part of climate change and disaster preparedness strategies, including via national coordination mechanisms and through cooperation with neighboring countries (Target 13.1, Sustainable Development Goal 13; GCM Objective 2 and subparagraph 18 i and j); 3.
 Strengthen preparedness and response capacity and coordination, through regional, sub-regional and bilateral cooperation (Sendai Framework for DRR paragraph 34 f, GCM Objective 2 and subparagraphs 18 k and l); and 4.
-Support implementation of regional and national human mobility frameworks to enhance availability and flexibility of pathways for regular migration, and for those displaced in the context of disasters, the adverse effects of climate change and environmental degradation (GCM Objective 5, subparagraph 21 g and h), particularly female migrants (Target 8.8, Sustainable Development Goal 8).
+Support implementation of regional and national human mobility frameworks to enhance availability and flexibility of pathways for regular migration, and for those displaced in the context of disasters, the adverse effects of climate change 4.
+Sustainable Development Goal 8.